Ultra-compact X-ray Binaries: A Review: The AIC channel

-In addition, it has been proposed that the UCXB system XTE\,J1751$-$305 may also originate from the AIC channel (see \citealt{LiuD.2023MNRAS.521.6053L}).
-The asteroseismology models indicate that the accreting matter onto the NS in XTE J1751-305 composed mostly of He (see \citealt{Lee10.1093/mnras/stu1077, Strohmayer2014ApJ...784...72S}).
-Meanwhile, the observed parameters in XTE\,J1751$-$305 can be only covered by the AIC channel for the production of UCXBs in the mass-transfer rate versus the orbital period diagram (see Fig.\,9).
+In addition, UCXB XTE J1751-305 is a transient accreting MSP with an orbital period of 42\,min (\citealt{Markwardt2002ApJ...575L..21M}).
+It has been proposed that XTE\,J1751$-$305 may also originate from the AIC channel (see \citealt{LiuD.2023MNRAS.521.6053L}).
+The asteroseismology models indicate that the accreting matter onto the NS in XTE J1751-305 is composed mostly of He (see \citealt{Lee10.1093/mnras/stu1077, Strohmayer2014ApJ...784...72S}).
+Meanwhile, the observed parameters in XTE\,J1751$-$305 can be only covered by the AIC channel for UCXBs in the mass-transfer rate versus the orbital period diagram (see Fig.\,9).